basliq/basliq-documentation/blog/2023-09-11-why-basliq-was-created/index.md

 I like **challenges**.
 That was the main reason why I started this project.
-I wanted to create fully functioning software from the scratch that people could actually use and benefit from it.
+I want to create a fully functioning software from scratch that people could actually use and benefit from it.
-I wanted to prove to myself that I am capable.
+I want to prove to myself that I am capable.

 ## Impact

 I mean we code every day but most of us can't see the direct impact of our pull-requests on the clients and customers, can we?
-I really wanted to create a piece of software that people could actually use and say this really helped me out, kudos to whoever made this possible.
+I really wanted to create a piece of software that people could actually use and say this thing really helped me out, kudos to whoever made this possible.
 In this situation, that feeling that someone has noticed your work, and you have been useful to humanity is just sweet.

 ## Getting a Job

-This is a whole another story that I don't like to bring up here.
+This is a whole another story that I don't like to bring up here but long story short by mentioning that you have developed a software that also happens to have decent quality, you would stand out in a job hunting.

 ## Being the Cool Kid on Campus
 Duh😎